MaintainTeam/LastPipeBender/README.md

 </p>

 ### General Information
 This project has been started for merging Tubular features with latest NewPipe fixes.
-Later I decided to improve it and created [extended version](https://github.com/MaintainTeam/LastPipeBender/wiki/Extended-Version) to implement new features.
-While both versions will be the soft-fork (backward-compatible) of NewPipe project, extended version may include some minor bugs.
+Later we decided to improve it and created [extended version](https://github.com/MaintainTeam/LastPipeBender/wiki/Extended-Version) to implement new features.
+While both versions will be the soft-fork (backward-compatible) of NewPipe project, extended version has [new features](https://github.com/MaintainTeam/LastPipeBender/wiki/Extended-Version#list-of-extended-features) and may include some minor bugs.

+We created a Roadmap with mostly feature requests.
+These features will be added to project after passive maintenance mode ends.
+See the related [discussion](https://github.com/maintainteam/lastpipebender/discussions/6) for more information about **Roadmap & Project Status**

 ### Upstream Projects
 - [NewPipe](https://github.com/TeamNewPipe/NewPipe)